runtimerobotics/fusion360-urdf-ros2/modeling.md

   <img src="img/modeling/lidar_box.png" alt="lidar_box" width="100%">
 </p>

-After creating the box, we can do a a circle on the top of the box and create a cylinder by extruding the circle.
+After creating the box, we can make a circle on the top and create a cylinder by extruding the circle.
-Make sure, you are creating a new body when you extrude the object.
+Make sure you are creating a new body when you extrude the object.

-After creating all bodies, you can rename these bodies into meaniful name like below
+After creating all bodies, you can rename them into meaningful names like the one below.

 <p align="center">
   <img src="img/modeling/full_model.png" alt="full_model" width="100%">
 </p>

-The chassis has to name as base_link which is mandatory, and you can name left and right wheel as same name and you can add name to lidar as well.
+The chassis has to be named as base_link, which is mandatory, and you can name left and right wheels have the same name, and you can also add a name to the lidar.

 # 7) Adding material type and color

-After creating the model, we may can goto each body and right click on each body and choose Physical materials.
+After creating the model, we may go to each *Body*, right-click on each body, and choose *Physical materials*.

-The Physical material can assign each link with a material properties.
+The *Physical material* can assign each link with material properties.

 <p align="center">
   <img src="img/modeling/body_materials.png" alt="body_materials" width="100%">
 </p>

 Search for ABS plastic for the base link.
 Just click and drag the material to the link to apply the material.
-Choose Rubber black for wheels and laminate blue for lidar.
+Choose material *Rubber black* for wheels and laminate blue for lidar.

 <p align="center">
   <img src="img/modeling/rubber_material.png" alt="rubber_materials" width="100%">